 which are prorated for 2014.

-return preparer to obtain a record of completion for the 2015 filing
+For a tax return preparer to obtain a record of completion for the 2016 filing

-the six hour refresher course, three hours of other federal tax law
+the six hour refresher course, ten hours of other federal tax law

 topics and two hours of ethics.